 - 1.4 Install a stabilised entranceway (gravel/wooden planks etc) prior to commencing work to reduce dirt tracking onto the road. - 1.5 Retain sediment on the site.
 Use earth bunds, silt ponds, silt fences or haybales and install them as close to bare areas as practicable.
-Details on each of these measures can be found in the section on sediment control below. - 1.6 Take extra care near watercourses. - 1.7 Retain and maintain the control measures until all bare areas on the site have been protected against erosion (by concrete pad, gravel, seal, grass, vegetation etc).
-Cover bare areas as quickly as possible. - 1.8 At the building stage, install spouting, downpipes and temporary pipes as soon as the roof is on to convey roof water away from bare areas and to an erosion proof outfall.
+Details on each of these measures can be found in the section on sediment control below. - 1.6 Take extra care near watercourses. - 1.7 Cover any soil stockpiles or stabilise with mulch or vegetation. - 1.8 Ensure that earthworks equipment is only washed in areas of the site which have appropriate sediment controls.
+Similarly do not leave muddy equipment standing on areas of the site which do not have appropriate sediment controls. - 1.9 Retain and maintain the control measures until all bare areas on the site have been protected against erosion (by concrete pad, gravel, seal, grass, vegetation etc).
+Cover bare areas as quickly as possible. - 1.10 At the building stage, install spouting, downpipes and temporary pipes as soon as the roof is on to convey roof water away from bare areas and to an erosion proof outfall.